On the Tannaka group attached to the Theta divisor of a generic principally polarized abelian variety: Introduction

 of finitely many strata such that up to isomorphism, the group $G(\delta_\Theta)=G_\alpha$ only depends on the stratum~$S_\alpha$ in which the ppav $X$ with its symmetric theta divisor~$\Theta$ lies.
 This stratification is constructible for the Zariski topology.
 Indeed, the results in the appendix imply that the groups $G_\alpha$ behave in a lower semicontinuous way in the sense that for any stratum~$S_\beta$ in the closure of~$S_\alpha$ we have a non-canonical embedding $G_\beta \hookrightarrow G_\alpha$.
-We also remark that the connected component of~$G(\delta_\Theta)$ does not depend on the chosen symmetric theta divisor, and hence defines a finite constructible stratification of the moduli space $\calA_g$ whose pull-back to $\calB_g$ has the previous stratification as a refinement.
+We also remark that the connected component of~$G(\delta_\Theta)$ does not depend on the chosen symmetric theta divisor, hence it defines a finite constructible stratification of the moduli space $\calA_g$ whose pull-back to $\calB_g$ has the previous stratification as a refinement.
 It is an interesting question to ask what the above stratifications look like and what Tannaka groups can occur.
 Not much is known in this direction.
-The goal of this paper is to show that for a generic ppav one has~$G(\delta_\Theta)=\Sp_{g!}(\bbC)$ or $G(\delta_\Theta)=\SO_{g!}(\bbC)$ depending on whether $g$ is even or odd.~Note that by the above semicontinuity property this also provides an upper bound on the groups for non-generic ppav's.
-By the dimension formula recalled below, it furthermore gives non-trivial information on the Euler characteristic of perverse sheaves that appear in the convolution powers of theta divisors.
+The goal of this paper is to show that for a generic ppav one has~$G(\delta_\Theta)\cong \Sp_{g!}(\bbC)$ or $G(\delta_\Theta)\cong \SO_{g!}(\bbC)$ depending on whether $g$ is even or odd.
+By the above semicontinuity property this also provides an upper bound on the groups for all indecomposable ppav's of dimension $g$.
+Furthermore, it gives a tool to check the irreducibility of perverse sheaves that arise as direct summands in convolution powers of theta divisors, and by the dimension formula in remark~\ref{rem:basicproperties}(a) below it allows to compute the Euler characteristics of these perverse sheaves.